rizwannadeem2017/gcp_module/README.md

-# gcp_module
+# terraform-gcp-module
-This repo is used for GCP module
+This repository is used to create terraform modules